rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 Returning to Java, its implementation of `Optional` is often [_add_blank_target criticized](https://www.sitepoint.com/how-optional-breaks-the-monad-laws-and-why-it-matters/).
 Java array variance is fundamentally broken.
 Java Streams are broken as well:  if you execute a stream twice the second attempt will fail.
 This (interesting take on referential transparency &#128578;) is bound to create interesting intermittent issues.
 I wrote a [_add_blank_target footnote](2022-08-30-code-cognitiveload.html#fnref19) in the previous post about Haskell ecosystem issues as well.

+[^training]: On the subject of training, how do you teach, say, equational reasoning using any of the mainstream PLs?
+Is equational reasoning something that a software engineer will never need?
+I do use it.

 ## Negativity